LamininSolutions/mfsql-connector/source/getting-started/first-time-installation/index.rst

   - Administrative access to install software on the servers
   - Access from M-Files server to SQL on the SQL server via ODBC
+  - Access from M-Files server to SQL on the sql server via Web API
   - Sysadmin rights on the SQL Server

 Manually, or partially manual installation is required when any of the above restrictions apply.